 Because dark social links don’t have tracking code automatically appended to their URLs, it is not possible to know how the website visitor found the content.

-In the past, being the founder of an international social marketing agency and later as global chief social officer for WPP, I created and used this content assessment chart for leading global brands.
+In the past, being the founder of an international social marketing agency and later as a global chief social officer for WPP, I created and used this content assessment chart for leading global brands.

 CMOs should see dark social as a tremendous marketing opportunity.
 That’s why so many brands and media owners depending on digital and social media are now awake.